 Start by checking your engagement.
 If it’s been much lower recently, the chances are you’re under a Twitter shadowban.
 However, you have to remember that a low engagement isn’t always due to a ban, but it can appear because of various reasons.
 The concerning sign is that your engagement is zero.

-One way to check is by trying to find if your Twitter account will show up in the search results.
-Follow these steps:
+One way to do a twitter shadowban check is by trying to find if your Twitter account will show up in the search results.

 - Log out from your account.